openSUSE/dietrich/FIXME.md

   "../../shared/intro/c-intro.xml", comes out with empty linkend -> hard to fix properly correctly, especially if we are thinking about shipping only part of the docs.
 Maybe I can generate a citetitle?
+* conref resolution works with imprecise IDs: only the last part of of a nested ID is actually used -- if a "bare" ID is available twice in the same XML, we might be importing the wrong part of the document
+* for image filerefs that are part of formerly conreffed content, the wrong path might be generated
+* the name dtdbcd is not memorable

 ## Issues that have been worked around